akknobloch/golf-trip-stats/README.md

 3. **Upload to server**: Upload the entire project to your web server and set up a reverse proxy.

-For detailed deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md).
+For detailed Siteground deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md).

 ### Security Features